Speech–language pathology: History

-Early history

-In the 18th century, speech problems were viewed as symptoms of disease.
-Speech therapy was therefore provided to treat the diseases using a medical framework.
-Jean-Marc Itard, one of the known physicians from this era, practiced the medical model.
-In his 1817 writings he theorized that stuttering was as a result of a problem of the nerves that control the tongue and larynx.
-Other therapists (referred to as elocutionists) like John Thelwall were against the medical model.
-Instead of surgeries, Thelwall's therapy practices included imitation, education and stimulation depending on individual needs.

-Development into a profession

-The development of SLP into a profession took different paths in the various regions of the world.
-Three identifiable trends influenced the evolution of SLP in the United States during the late 19th century to early 20th century: the elocution movement, scientific revolution, and the rise of professionalism.
-Although there were some groups of self-proclaimed speech correctionists in early 1900s, the professional organization that is now the American Speech–Language–Hearing Association was founded in 1925.
+The development of speech-language pathology into a profession took different paths in the various regions of the world.
+Three identifiable trends influenced the evolution of speech-language pathology in the United States during the late 19th century to early 20th century: the elocution movement, scientific revolution, and the rise of professionalism.
+Groups of "speech correctionists" formed in the early 1900s.
+The American Academy of Speech Correction was founded in 1925, which became ASHA in 1978.

-The profession
+Profession

-Speech-language pathologists (SLPs) provide a wide range of services, mainly on an individual basis, but also as support for individuals, families, support groups, and providing information for the general public.
+Speech–language pathologists (SLPs) provide a wide range of services, mainly on an individual basis, but also as support for families, support groups, and providing information for the general public.
 SLPs work to assess levels of communication needs, make diagnoses based on the assessments, and then treat the diagnoses or address the needs.
-Speech services begin with initial screening for communication and swallowing disorders and continue with assessment and diagnosis, consultation for the provision of advice regarding management, intervention, and treatment, and providing counseling and other follow-up services for these disorders.
+Speech/language services begin with initial screening for communication or swallowing disorders and continue with assessment and diagnosis, consultation for the provision of advice regarding management, intervention, and treatment, and providing counseling and other followup services for these disorders.
 Services are provided in the following areas: